jonas-peeters/EasyScoreboards/README.md

 ## Replacements
 In the `<Text>` argument the following strings will be replaced.

-To use multiple colors and/or styles seperate the textparts with semicolons (;):
+To use multiple colors and/or styles separate the textparts with semicolons (;):
 `/easyscoreboard set 1 "AQUAC;BLUEo;GOLDl;GREENo;YELLOWr;REDf;WHITEu;BLACKl"`
 `/easyscoreboard set 1 "ITALICDifferent ;BOLDStyles"`